Treaty of Lisbon: Defined policy areas

-Enlargement and secession
+Enlargement and withdrawal procedure

-A proposal to enshrine the Copenhagen Criteria for further enlargement in the treaty was not fully accepted as there were fears it will lead to Court of Justice judges having the last word on who could join the EU, rather than political leaders.
+A proposal to enshrine the Copenhagen criteria for further enlargement in the treaty was not fully accepted as there were fears it will lead to Court of Justice judges having the last word on who could join the EU, rather than political leaders.

 The treaty introduces an exit clause for members wanting to withdraw from the Union.
 This formalises the procedure by stating that a member state must inform the European Council before it can terminate its membership, and a withdrawal agreement would then be negotiated between the Union and that State, with the Treaties ceasing to be applicable to that State from the date of the agreement or, failing that, within two years of the notification unless the State and the Council both agree to extend this period.
 There have been several instances where a territory has ceased to be part of the Community, e.g. Greenland in 1985, though no member state had ever left at the time the Lisbon Treaty was ratified.
 Before the Lisbon Treaty came into force, the question of whether a member state had a legal right to leave the union was unclear.
 On 30 March 2017, the United Kingdom gave notice of Britain's intention to leave the European Union.
 After negotiating a Brexit withdrawal agreement, the UK left the Union on 31 January 2020.

 A new provision in the Treaty of Lisbon is that the status of French, Dutch and Danish overseas territories can be changed more easily, by no longer requiring a full treaty revision.
 Instead, the European Council may, on the initiative of the member state concerned, change the status of an overseas country or territory (OCT) to an outermost region (OMR) or vice versa.
 This provision was included on a proposal by the Netherlands, which was investigating the future of the Netherlands Antilles and Aruba in the European Union as part of an institutional reform process that was taking place in the Netherlands Antilles.